 - To understand the workflow at the time of backup, see File server backup workflow.

 - To know how Druva restores your File server data, see File server restore workflow.

 ►I want to run a backup job manually.
 How do I do that?

 After you configure your servers, Druva performs a backup of your servers according to the backup policy that you set at the time of configuration.

 In addition to the scheduled backups, you can start a backup at any time.
 After these backups complete, the next backup from the File servers follows the schedule defined in the backup policy.

-- Log on to Phoenix Management Console.
+- Log in to the Hybrid Workloads Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Protect > File Servers.

 - In the Registered Servers page, under the Server Name column, click the server name.